nagy-tamas/series-fanatic/README.md

 ## What is this?

-A command line tool to list episodes of series aired in the close past and future, so you won't miss anything.
+A command line tool for listing episodes of different series aired in the close past and future, so you won't miss anything.

 Sample output: